European Social Survey (ESS ERIC)

 Core Scientific Team (CST)

-GESIS as member of the Core Scientific Team fulfils major tasks in questionnaire translation and in fieldwork planning and monitoring.
+GESIS as member of the Core Scientific Team fulfils major tasks of quality assurance in questionnaire translation and in fieldwork planning and monitoring.
 The ESS team at GESIS organizes the meetings of the National Coordinators’ Forum.
-Dr. Angelika Scheuer serves as Deputy Director Scientific and supports the Scientific Advisory Board of the ESS ERIC.
+Dr Angelika Scheuer serves as Deputy Director External and supports the Scientific Advisory Board of the ESS ERIC.

-• European Social Survey (2017): Round 9 Specification for ESS ERIC Member and Observer countries.
-London: Centre for Comparative Social Surveys, City University London. (http://www.europeansocialsurvey.org/docs/round9/methods/ESS-ERIC-Specifications-Round-9.pdf)
+- European Social Survey (2019): Round 10 Specification for ESS ERIC Member and Observer countries.
+London: Centre for Comparative Social Surveys, City, University of London. (https://www.europeansocialsurvey.org/docs/round10/methods/ESS10_project_specification.pdf)